Design Trust / RCA Fellowship in Design Curation 2020

 Applications are welcome from individuals based in or connected to Hong Kong or the Greater Bay Area with a background in curating and a research interest in design.
 The provision of the Fellowship depends on whether the Fellow(s) obtains a UK visa.
-Applicants should either hold a postgraduate degree in a relevant discipline or an undergraduate degree with minimum of three years relevant professional work or academic research experience.
+Applicants should either hold a postgraduate degree in a relevant discipline or an undergraduate degree with a minimum of three years relevant professional work or academic research experience.
 Proficiency in spoken and written English is also required.

 The Fellowship is established with kind support to the RCA from Design Trust.
 This covers full fees for the year-long programme, as well as a stipend of £7,500 (6-month Fellowship) or £15,000 (12-month Fellowship) to cover living costs.
 An additional £3,000 budget will be available to cover further expenses.
-This will be allocated after the Fellow(s)’s research plan is developed and agreed with the RCA.
+This additional budget can be used towards a one-off payment for round-trip travel between the place of origin and London; research expenses will be allocated after the research plan is developed and agreed with the RCA.

 - Originality of research approach to design and its related subjects (including demonstration of historical and contemporary knowledge)

 - The research’s significance for Asian design history and contemporary practice

 - Potential for developing original curatorial strategies in design

 - Potential for long-term contribution to curatorial development in Hong Kong and the Greater Bay Area

 The fellowship will be awarded on a competitive basis by a committee comprising representatives from the RCA and Design Trust.
 After the initial screening process, shortlisted candidates will be invited to an in-person or remote interview.